awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-images.md

 1. Under **Select supported operating systems**, choose all the OSes that your package group will support, and then choose **Submit**\.

     For each package group you submit, a build process is completed for each OS version you chose\.
-Once you submit your package group, you will automatically be redirected to the **Scan status** page where you can check progress of the image building and scanning process for each package group\.
+After you submit your package group, you are redirected to the **Scan status** page, where you can check progress of the image building and scanning process for each package group\.

 ## Scan status<a name="scan-status"></a>

- Once you have submitted your package group, you can check the current status on the **Scan status** tab\.
-Each package group you have submitted will be listed\.
-Click on the arrow next to the package group to expand the list and show the build and scan status for each package group you selected\.
+After you submit your package group, you can check the current status on the **Scan status** tab\.
+Each package group you've submitted is listed\.
+Choose the arrow next to the package group to expand the list and show the build and scan status for each package group you selected\.

  Each entry will show the AMI ID, date you submitted the package group, and the status of the package group \(or build\)\.
 During the process, you can track the state of package groups and individual builds you have submitted\.
 There are four states your package group submission can be in, and five states individual builds can be in\.